automl/neps/docs/reference/neps_run.md

     ```

     1. Limits the number of evaluations for this specific call of [`neps.run()`][neps.api.run].
-    2. Evaluations in-progress count towards max_evaluations_total, halting new ones when this limit is reached.
+    2. Evaluations in-progress count towards evaluations_to_spend, halting new ones when this limit is reached.
-        Setting this to `True` enables continuous sampling of new evaluations until the total of completed ones meets max_evaluations_total, optimizing resource use in time-sensitive scenarios.
+        Setting this to `True` enables continuous sampling of new evaluations until the total of completed ones meets evaluations_to_spend, optimizing resource use in time-sensitive scenarios.

     !!! warning